SAP/kafka-connect-sap/examples/persons1/README.md

 #### Running

-This description assumes Kafka 2.4.1 is installed on local machine and environment variables `$KAFKA_HOME` is set to this directory (e.g. `/usr/local/opt/kafka_2.12-2.4.1`) and `$KAFKA_CONNECT_SAP` is set to this repository's root directory.
+This description assumes Kafka 2.4.1 or newer is installed on local machine and environment variables `$KAFKA_HOME` is set to this directory (e.g. `/usr/local/opt/kafka_2.12-2.4.1`) and `$KAFKA_CONNECT_SAP` is set to this repository's root directory.

 ##### Step 1: Start Zookeeper and Kafka